panva/node-oidc-provider/docs/configuration.md

 ### interactionCheck

-Helper used by the OP as a final check whether the End-User should be sent to interaction or not, the default behavior is that every RP must be authorized per session and that native application clients always require End-User prompt to be confirmed.
-Return false if no interaction should be performed, return an object with relevant error, reason, etc. When interaction should be requested
+Helper used by the OP as a final check whether the End-User should be sent to interaction or not.
+Return false if no interaction should be performed, return an object with relevant error, reason, etc. When interaction should be requested.
+ The default BCP behavior that is implemented, one that you SHOULD carry over to your own function should you choose to overwrite it, is that
+ - every client requires interaction the first time it's encountered in a session
+ - native clients always require End-User prompt
+ - consent is required every time when scopes or claims weren't accepted by the end-user yet

 _**affects**_: authorization interactions
 <details>